Skip to main content

 • Configuration drift: Changes toward insecure states, bulk exports, public sharing of sensitive resources.

-Each detection is scored for severity based on risk and confidence, and enriched in real time with threat intelligence and contextual metadata to support informed triage.
+Each detection is scored for severity based on risk and confidence using six dimensions of analysis, and enriched in real time with threat intelligence and contextual metadata to support informed triage.
+For a detailed technical breakdown of the scoring pipeline, see Architecture: Six Dimensions of Scoring.

 Anomaly Detection